mahmoudimus/mahmoudimus.com/site/pages/about.rst

 About
 #####

-:title: About Me
+:title: mahmoudimus.com
-:slug: about
+:slug: /
+:Save_as: index.html

 Hi!
 I'm Mahmoud Abdelkader (`pronounced`_ `mæħˈmuːd æbdəlkeɪdər`_), but, my usual nickname is *mahmoudimus*.

+Welcome to my Hacker Moleskine!

 I'm a software engineer living in San Francisco, CA. I'm the co-founder and CTO of `Balanced Payments`_, a graduate of the `Y\-Combinator`_ Winter of 2011 class.